skonester/FreeAce/ARCHITECTURE.md

 # Architecture

+This is here for people using LLM's to better understand the architecture.

 FreeAce is a [Tauri 2](https://tauri.app) app: a vanilla TypeScript + HTML + CSS frontend driving a Rust backend that shells out to a bundled 7-Zip sidecar.